-1 dead in Atlanta house fire
+Homicide detectives on scene of house fire where husband, wife found dead

-ATLANTA - Atlanta Fire and Rescue is at the scene of a deadly house fire.
+ATLANTA - Police say that two veterans found dead in a house fire in northwest Atlanta were strangled.

-It happened near Harvel Drive and Hamilton E. Holmes Drive in northwest Atlanta early Tuesday morning.
+The blaze happened at a house near Harvel Drive and Hamilton E. Holmes Drive around 4 a.m Tuesday morning.

-We have a reporter and photographer at the scene for live updates on Channel 2 Action News This Morning.
+Investigators found the charred bodies of a husband and wife in their 60s inside the home.
+Investigators have ruled the deaths a homicide.
+Their names have not been released.

-Authorities confirmed to Channel 2 Action News that one person was found dead in the house.
+Police say the male victim was found in the hallway and the female victim was found somewhere near the front of the house.

 TRENDING STORIES: